robotpy/robotpy-docs/install/commands.rst

 Commands install
 ================

-As of 2020, the command frameworks are distributed as separate packages.
-The latest command framework is available as robotpy-commands-v2, and the legacy command framework is available in robotpy-commands-v1.
+The WPILib command framework is distributed separately from WPILib, and is called robotpy-commands-v2.
 The instructions below discuss installing the new command framework.
-To install the legacy framework replace ``commands2`` with ``commands``.

 Setup (tests/simulator)
 -----------------------